Grants

 The Community Benefit Initiative Reinvestment (CBIR) grants fund one-year long projects (January through December) that aim to improve access to quality care.
 Applicants may apply for up to $50,000 and must be able to demonstrate how EOCCO members (also known as the Oregon Health Plan) directly benefit.

-CBIR applications are now closed.
-The next round of CBIR will open in Summer 2025.
+CBIR applications will open July 7, 2025.
+A preview of the RFAs, projects, and requirements are linked below.
 To be added to EOCCO’s CBIR distribution list and get notified when applications open, email EOCCOGrants@eocco.com.

 There are multiple types of CBIR applications.
 These include: